maoberlehner/markus-oberlehner-net/content/blog/combining-graphql-and-vuex.md

 In the `beforeCreate()` hook, which is already called before the component is even created, we're dispatching the `fetchBook` and `fetchBookList` store actions, which are responsible for fetching data from our GraphQL server.

-To test if everything is working correctly, first start the GraphQL server by running `npm start api` and then start the webpack dev server by running `npm start`.
+To test if everything is working correctly, first start the GraphQL server by running `npm run api` and then start the webpack dev server by running `npm start`.
 Now open `http://localhost:8080/` in your browser and you should be able to see our application rendering the data from our server.